 Contains All the API Capabilities You Need

-An API-first CMS—also known as a headless CMS—allows you to leverage content creation and management features without sacrificing on eye-catching design features or powerful functionality.
+A headless mobile CMS allows you to leverage content creation and management features without sacrificing eye-catching design features or powerful functionality.

-If you do end up looking at an API-first CMS, we recommend one that’s “born” headless rather than a traditional CMS where API features must be added on.
-Be sure to look for well-documented APIs that meet your requirements for querying complexity, flexibility, and so on.
+If you do end up looking at a headless mobile CMS, we recommend one that’s “API-first” — like other modern MACH technologies in its class.
+Many traditional CMSs tack on API features.
+Be sure to look for well-documented APIs that meet your querying complexity and flexibility requirements.

 Integrates Into Your Existing Marketing and IT Systems

-It often takes a good amount of trial and error before marketing, IT, and content teams are able to find a workflow that fits their unique needs for creating, publishing, and managing important content assets.
+It often takes a good amount of trial and error before marketing, IT, and content teams can find a workflow that fits their unique needs for creating, publishing, and managing essential content assets.
 The right mobile CMS will complement that workflow instead of upending it and sending you back to square one.

-Again, we have to recommend a headless CMS platform when it comes to smoothly integrating into existing systems because headless is built to empower content-focused and tech-focused users to work together without stepping on each other’s toes.
+Again, we have to recommend a headless mobile CMS platform for smoothly integrating into existing systems.
+A headless CMS is built to empower content-focused and tech-focused users to work together without stepping on each other’s toes.

-You want to choose a headless CMS with a comprehensive API library that makes it possible for technology teams to build out the best front-end display, a user-friendly editing panel where content folks can create entire pages without developer support, and plenty of opportunities for marketers to integrate the applications they rely on to launch effective campaigns.
+You want to choose a headless CMS with a comprehensive API library that allows technology teams to build out the best front-end display.
+Additionally, you want a user-friendly editing tool where content editors can create entire pages without requiring developer support and opportunities for marketers to integrate the applications they rely on to launch effective campaigns.

 What you can create with Contentstack’s customizable fields and extensions is nearly limitless, but here are some common ways enterprise businesses are taking advantage of this exciting feature:

-When an option is selected in the Country field (e.g., U.S.), the Languages field automatically populates the languages of that country (e.g., English, Spanish, French, Chinese).
+When you select an option in the Country field (e.g., U.S.), the Languages field automatically populates that country’s languages (e.g., English, Spanish, French, and Chinese).
 The user can then choose from the options provided.